Ryan-Geddes/learning-journal/README.md

 This is a test of writing code on my laptop and pushing it to GITHUB.
 This code was written in vscode.

+This is a second test of adding/committing/pushing code to GITHUB.